tuchk4/storybook-readme/README.md

 };
 ```

-Install all webpack loaders:

 `npm install --save-dev raw-loader json-loader style-loader css-loader`

-If you use [css modules](https://github.com/css-modules/css-modules) make sure you exclude *storybook-readme* from css modules loader.
+If [css modules](https://github.com/css-modules/css-modules) are using make sure to exclude *storybook-readme* from css modules loader.
 Something like this:

 ```js
 module: {